 Better yet, think of your favorite chocolate chip cookie recipe.
-It has you place dough on a cookie sheet in the amount of one heaping tablespoon.
-That is approximately 25cc's.
-That small amount of volume is what is causing so many women so much stress!
+You place a cookie sheet in the amount of one heaping tablespoon.
+That is approximately 25cc.
+That small amount of volume is what stresses so many women out!
 It's hard to believe, but true.

 Here are some other visual representations you may see in your daily life—and here's how they translate to breast implant size:

-An 8-ounce drink is approximately the same volume as a 235cc implant.
+- An 8-ounce drink is approximately the same volume as a 235cc implant

-A 12-ounce tall coffee from Starbucks is approximately the same volume as a 350cc implant.
+- A 12-ounce tall coffee from Starbucks is approximately the same volume as a 350cc implant

-A 16-ounce can of energy drink is approximately the same volume as a 475cc implant.
+- A 16-ounce can of energy drink is approximately the same volume as a 475cc implant

-A 20-ounce bottle of soda is approximately the same volume as a 600cc implant.
+- A 20-ounce bottle of soda is approximately the same volume as a 600cc implant

-A 25-ounce bottle of wine (standard size) is approximately the same volume as a 750cc implant.
+- A 25-ounce bottle of wine (standard size) is approximately the same volume as a 750cc implant

 First take two containers of the same size.
-Measure out 8 ounces of water in one (about the size of a 235cc implant) and 16 ounces of water in the other (about the size of a 475cc implant).
+Measure out eight ounces of water in one (about the size of a 235cc implant), and 16 ounces of water in the other (about the size of a 475cc implant).
 Add 10 teaspoons (50cc) to both containers.
 The container holding the 235cc will have a much larger visual increase than the 475cc container.
 Proportionally, the 235cc was increased by 21 percent and the 475cc was increased by 10.5 percent.
 This visual shows you how a small cc size difference may be more significant depending on your implant size range.

 Take two glasses, one tall and thin to represent a high profile implant, and one shorter and wider to represent a moderate implant.
-Measure out 8 ounces of water in each.
-Next, add your 5 teaspoons (25cc) of water to each cup.
+Measure out eight ounces of water in each.
+Next, add your five teaspoons (25cc) of water to each cup.
 Visually, the tall, thin “HP” glass looks like it has had more change than the shorter, wider “moderate” glass.
 This visual helps you see how your implant profile choice may make your cc size options more significant.